StatCan/NBL-CNB/docs/source/address_matching/confidence.rst

     :maxdepth: 2
     :hidden:

-For reference the descriptions on this page cover the code in **match_confidence_calc.py**
+For reference, the descriptions on this page cover the code in **match_confidence_calc.py**

 The final step of the matching process is the confidence calculation.
-Confidence is a numeric score calculated based off the characteristics of the match.
+Confidence is a numeric score calculated based on the characteristics of the match.
 Additionally, secondary sources such as the National Address Register (NAR) are brought in to add to the calculation wherever possible.
 It is important to note that the confidence score is an arbitrary number and should not be considered a percentage.

-As the number of available sources can vary widely depending on the region of work the below score breakdown should be considered an example and the number of sources included in the initial score caculation will vary from region to region.
+As the number of available sources can vary widely depending on the region of work the below score each breakdown should be considered an example and the number of sources included in the initial score.
+The final score will vary from region to region.

 Base Scores
 -----------

 The base score is the initial value assigned to a match based on the relationship between the number of address points and the number of building polygons in the linked parcel (if available).
-This score is based off the complexity of the relationship, or lack of relationship in cases where there is no linked parcel.
+This score is based on the complexity of the relationship or lack of relationship in cases where there is no linked parcel.

 .. csv-table::